nekolab/shadowsocks-nacl/README.md

 click `Load Unpacked Extension`, select the root directory of this project.

-You will find a new App named `Shadowsocks NaCl Test flight` in `chrome://extensions/`, click `Inspect views: TestFlight.html` will open a developer tools window and you can try above-mentioned command here.
+You will find a new App named `Shadowsocks NaCl Test flight` in `chrome://extensions/`, click `Inspect views: background page` will open a developer tools window and you can try above-mentioned command here.